charafmrah/network-intrusion-detection/README.md

 * U2R:  unauthorized access to local superuser (root) privileges, e.g., various "buffer overflow" attacks;
 * probing: surveillance and other probing, e.g., port scanning.

+The test data used in this task differs from the training data in terms of the distribution of data and the types of attacks included.
+This makes the task more realistic, as it reflects the idea that novel attacks are often variations of known attacks.
+The training data includes 24 types of attacks, while the test data includes an additional 14 types.

 ### Used Technologies: